gr4sp/simulationEngine/README.md

 ```
 ## Run

+You can run from InteliJ.

-make sure you added executable rights to `run_gr4sp.sh` by running
+Otherwise, make sure you added executable rights to `run_gr4sp.sh` by running

 ```
 chmod +x *.sh